 What Managers Should Focus On While Setting SMART Goals For Teamwork

 It is hard for any manager to measure ‘success’ without a clear idea of what you want the team to accomplish.
 To make sure your goals are clear and reachable, one should consider setting SMART goals (Specific, Measurable, Achievable, Relevant, and Timely) for the team.
-It offers meaning not only to the organization but also to the individual team members working to achieve them.
+It offers to mean to the organization and the individual team members working to achieve them.

 However, merely goal setting for employees won't be enough.
 It only helps when you address the ‘what' to be done, the 'how' and the 'when' for each purpose individually for each purpose.